- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

-- Talk with your doctor about possible treatments for anxiety or depression.
+- Ask about treatments for anxiety or depression.

 - Consider working with a professional counselor to deal with the changes in your life.

-- Be sure the doctor has a list of all the drugs you are taking before antidepressants are started.
+- Be sure your cancer team has a list of all the drugs you are taking before antidepressants are started.

 - Take all medicines as prescribed.

 - Expect antidepressants to take at least 2 to 4 weeks to work.
 Sometimes, stimulant drugs are used during this time to relieve symptoms.

 - Let your cancer team know if you have side effects after starting an antidepressant.